AkaCoder404/3DNN/README.md

 use_uniform_sample = False
 ```

-# TODO Above PointCNN Does not yet have data augmentation yet...
+> NOTE: Above PointCN does not yet have data augmentation yet...
 May explain performance degredation relative to PointNet.

 Example Confusion Matrix